d00-11/nococlient/README.md

 pytest -q
 ```
 ## Disclaimer
-This code was produced with extensive help of LLMs, but is not entierly vibe coded.
+This code was produced with extensive help from LLMs, but is not entirely vibe-coded.

 ## License
 This project is licensed under the GNU Affero General Public License v3.0 - see